antonfirsov/docs/2016/07-Net-Framework-4-6-2-RS1/Framework-4-6-2-Release-RS1.md

 #Announcing .NET Framework 4.6.2

 Today we are excited to announce the availability of the [.NET Framework 4.6.2](http://go.microsoft.com/fwlink/?LinkId=780597)!
-Many of the changes are based on your [feedback](#your-feedback), including from [UserVoice](https://visualstudio.uservoice.com/forums/121579-visual-studio-2015/category/31481--net) and [Connect](https://connect.microsoft.com/VisualStudio/Feedback).
+Many of the changes are based on your [feedback](#your-feedback), including those submitted on [UserVoice](https://visualstudio.uservoice.com/forums/121579-visual-studio-2015/category/31481--net) and [Connect](https://connect.microsoft.com/VisualStudio/Feedback).
 Thanks for your continued help and engagement!

 The release is packed with lots of great improvements in the following areas: